BillyJoelBallola/rbim-messenger/README.md

-This Privacy Policy describes how we collect, use, and disclose your personal information when you use our Magdalena Community Hub.
+This Privacy Policy describes how we collect, use, and disclose your personal information when you use our **Magdalena Community Hub**.

 **Information We Collect:**